- Published 9 Mar 2023

 A true-RMS (TRMS) digital multimeter is a specific type of multimeter.
 RMS stands for root mean square, and these devices are often preferred to their standard counterparts.
 This is because true-RMS multimeters are the only type that can accurately measure both sinusoidal and non-sinusoidal AC waveforms.

-RMS devices achieve this by calculating the equivalent DC current value of an AC waveform.
-Therefore, these sophisticated instruments can measure both types of waveforms to a high degree of accuracy.
-To put this into perspective, standard averaging multimeters may lose up to 40% accuracy when attempting to measure non-sinusoidal waveforms.
+- True-RMS devices accurately measure both sinusoidal and non-sinusoidal AC waveforms by calculating the equivalent DC current value of an AC waveform.
+This leads to a high degree of accuracy, unlike standard averaging multimeters, which can lose up to 40% accuracy when attempting to measure non-sinusoidal waveforms.

 What is the Best Digital Multimeter?